-- 2.2 Are persons who have undertaken sur place political activities in the UK at risk of persecution or serious harm on return to Sudan? - 2.2.1 The Sudanese authorities remain intolerant of opposition both within and outside of Sudan.
-The government continues to harass, detain and mistreat political opponents (or those perceived to be) in Sudan including members of armed opposition groups, political parties, civil society activists, students and journalists.
-(See country information, Treatment of Sudanese political opponents). - 2.2.2 In the UK there is a growing Sudanese diaspora community with numerous politically active groups operating across the country including London, Birmingham, Manchester and Liverpool.
-These include branches of Sudanese national political parties and groups linked to armed opposition groups, including the Justice and Equality Movement (JEM), activist groups and refugee organisations, often formed by Sudanese asylum seekers, which are critical of the Sudanese government.
-(See country information, Diaspora groups and 'sur place' activity). - 2.2.3 Although there is limited reliable information on the nature or scope of the surveillance conducted by the Sudanese government in the UK, when considering the size and number of Sudanese opposition groups active in the UK, notably the presence of JEM, and the capacity and expanding remit of NISS (for example under 2015 constitutional amendments or 2014 Refugee Act (see Country Information, NISS)), together with information that some surveillance is likely to be undertaken overseas, it is likely the Sudanese security services are active within the diaspora community in the UK.
-This activity may include using informants or spying on activist groups and at meetings, as well as the use of video and photographic surveillance and monitoring of online forums and social media, both in the UK and after return.
+- 2.2.1 The Sudanese authorities remain intolerant of opposition both within and outside of Sudan.
+The government continues to harass, detain and mistreat political opponents in Sudan (or those perceived to be) including members of armed opposition groups, political parties, civil society activists, students and journalists.
+(See country information, The Sudanese security services and treatment of political opposition in Sudan). - 2.2.2 In the UK there is a growing Sudanese diaspora community with numerous politically active groups operating across the country including London, Birmingham, Manchester and Liverpool.
+These include branches of Sudanese national political parties and groups linked to armed opposition groups, including the Justice and Equality Movement (JEM), activist groups and refugee organisations, often formed by Sudanese asylum seekers which are critical of the Sudanese government.
+(See country information, Diaspora groups and 'sur place' activity).

+- 2.2.3 Although there is limited reliable information on the nature or scope of the surveillance conducted by the Sudanese government in the UK, when considering the size and number of Sudanese opposition groups active in the UK, notably the presence of JEM, and the capacity and expanding remit of NISS (for example under 2015 Constitutional amendments or 2014 Refugee Act), together with information that some surveillance is likely to be undertaken overseas, it is likely the Sudanese security services are active within the Diaspora community in the UK.
+This activity may include using informants or spying on activist groups and at meetings, as well as the use of video and photographic surveillance and monitoring of online forums and social media, both in the UK and on return.
 However, it is not likely to include sophisticated or extensive electronic infiltration or tapping of telephone calls. - 2.2.4 In the case law of UK HGMO (Sudan) CG [2006] UKAIT 0006, the Upper Tribunal of the Asylum and Immigration Tribunal found that: - 'Not all sur place activities conducted by a Sudanese citizen, whilst in the United Kingdom, will give rise to a real risk on return.
 Whilst the fact that a person has engaged in such activities may become known as a result of questioning, if not through the work of Sudanese intelligence agents, the authorities are reasonably likely to be concerned only about activities which they regard as significantly harmful to their interests and will not be concerned about a person who is in reality an apolitical opportunist.
-Nor will mere knowledge on the part of the Sudanese authorities about at least some details of a Sudanese asylum-seeker's claim (e.g. following publicity about a high-profile case) suffice...' (paragraph 309, sub-paragraph (8)(iv)) - 2.2.5 The Tribunal also found that neither involuntary returnees nor failed asylum seekers are as such at real risk on return to Khartoum (paragraph 309, subparagraphs 1 and 2).
-See the country information and guidance on: Sudan: Treatment on Return. - 2.2.6 In addition, the country guidance case AY [Political parties, SCP, risk] Sudan CG [2008] UKAIT 00050 (16 May 2008), which was in relation to membership of political parties in Sudan itself, rather than sur place activities, but has some relevance in terms of Sudanese views on opposition, found:
+Nor will mere knowledge on the part of the Sudanese authorities about at least some details of a Sudanese asylum-seeker's claim (e.g. following publicity about a high-profile case) suffice...' (paragraph 309, sub-paragraph (8)(iv)) - 2.2.5 The Tribunal also found that neither involuntary returnees nor failed asylum seekers are as such at real risk on return to Khartoum (paragraph 309, subparagraphs 1 and 2). - 2.2.6 In addition, the country guidance case AY [Political parties, SCP, risk] Sudan CG [2008] UKAIT 00050 (16 May 2008), which although was in relation to membership of political parties in Sudan itself, rather than sur place activities, it has some relevance in terms of Sudanese views on opposition.